-- Developing a learning contract with the field instructor to set goals at the beginning of each semester - Using the contract to track accomplishments of learning goals and to obtain feedback on assignments in the field - Keeping a log of all field hours - Participating in mid-semester and end-of-semester evaluations with field instructor - Participating in weekly supervision with field instructor - Following the NASW Code of Ethics at all times
+- Developing a learning contract with the Field Instructor to set goals at the beginning of each semester - Using the contract to track accomplishments of learning goals and to obtain feedback on assignments in the field - Keeping a log of all field hours - · Participating in mid-semester and end-of-semester evaluations with field instructor - Participating in weekly supervision with Field Instructor - Following the NASW Code of Ethics at all times

-Faculty liaisons use the following sources of information forgrading:
+Faculty liaisons use the following sources of information for grading:

-- Student's evaluation of his or her work in the field - Field instructor's online and oral evaluation of field work - Faculty liaison's visit to the agency - Student's written and oral participation in the field placement class
+- Student's evaluation of his or her work in the field - Field Instructor's online and oral evaluation of field work - Faculty Liaison's visit to the agency

+Student's written and oral participation in the fieldseminar class

 The grades in field courses are based on a combination of the seminar and the field placement evaluations.
 Students must pass the requirements in both the class and in the field portions of the course in order to obtain a passing grade in a field course.
-Students should read their field syllabi closely to determine how these pieces fit together in their sections of the courses.
-The faculty field liaison is the instructor of record in a field course and awards all grades.
+Students should read their field syllabus closely to determine how these pieces fit together in their sections of the courses.
+The Faculty Liaison is the instructor of record in a field course and awards all grades.
 Students receive letter grades at the end of 595, 596, 695, and 696.

-Faculty field liaisons will deal with any concerns regarding professional behavior in the field or in the seminar portions of this class.
-Students who violate the NASW Code of Ethics are subject to dismissal from the Social Work Program and will receive an "E" in Field Placement.
+Faculty Liaisons will address any concerns regarding professional behavior in the field or in the seminar portions of this class.
+Students who violate the NASW Code of Ethics are subject to dismissal from the Social Work Program and will receive an "F" in Field Placement.